 She said she didn’t know of Burgan’s posts, and she wasn’t involved in the comments that followed.

-Burnett made clear that she will not be “affiliated nor held accountable for social media posts made by others from their personal accounts.”
+Burnett clarified that she would not be “affiliated nor held accountable for social media posts made by others from their personal accounts.”

 Authentic outrage or partisan politics?